In this post

 Ben finishes his Master’s of Food Policy in September 2020, and he’s open to whatever the future brings.
 Whatever the next step for him, it will take place “at the intersection between food and sustainability, hopefully working with some really great people around the world, thinking about how we can do food better.”

-Part of that includes events such as Utopian Foods, an event which prompts attendants to imagine what the future of food might be, and how we might make that a sustainable, ethical one.
+Part of that includes events such as Utopian Foods, an event that prompts attendants to imagine what the future of food might be, and how we might make that a sustainable, ethical one.

 His advice for anybody starting out as a chef?
 Think about sustainability and try to incorporate it into your practices, into your food.
 “That’s the direction that our industry and our whole planet is moving towards.”